 Q What dates will students be in my school?

 A A Autumn Foundation placements run from September - December 2018; Developmental and Consolidation placements run from January - June 2019 with Wednesday currently reserved as a training date throughout the programme.
 Please see our calendar of school experience dates for 2018-2019.

 Q What do trainees do when there's an Ofsted inspection in my school?

-A We would not normally expect a trainee to be observed teaching a class during the inspection.
+A We would normally expect a trainee to be observed teaching a class during inspection and always in an ITE inspection.
 They can be a highly skilled and motivated person who can work as a TA to support the learning of specific children.

-In the run up to your Inspection trainees could:
+In the run up to your Inspection students could: